Pak-US military ties to continue on key issues

 Gen Austin has served as a head of the U.S. Central Command.
 If confirmed, he will be the first African American to hold the position.

-He also acknowledged Pakistan’s efforts against terrorism but also called these efforts “incomplete”.
-He said “I understand Pakistan has taken contrastive steps to meet US Afghanistan peace process.
-Pakistan has also taken steps against anti-India groups, such as Lashkar-e-Taiba and Jaish-e-Mohammad, although this progress is incomplete.”
+He also acknowledged Pakistan's efforts against terrorism but also called these efforts "incomplete".
+He said "I understand Pakistan has taken contrastive steps to meet US requests in support of the Afghanistan peace process.
+Pakistan has also taken steps against anti-India groups, such as Lashkar-e-Taiba and Jaish-e-Mohammad, although this progress is incomplete."

 He also said that he'll press Pakistan to prevent its territory from being used as a sanctuary for militants and violent extremist organizations.
 "Continuing to build relationships with Pakistan's military will provide openings for the United States and Pakistan to cooperate on key issues."